Parents visit site of Parkland mass shooting: ‘Do not turn away’

 “I never got to say goodbye to Scott,” his mother said.
 “I needed to stand there, where he taught his last class.”

-Lawyers for family members are hoping to convince a judge to allow a reenactment of the crime, using blanks instead of live ammunition.
+Lawyers for family members are hoping to persuade a judge to allow a reenactment of the crime, using blanks instead of live ammunition.
 Once that happens, if it happens, the Broward School Board will be allowed to do what students and officials have wanted to do since Feb.
-14, 2018: Tear the building down.
+14, 2018: tear the building down.

 The building has been preserved ever since Cruz killed 17 students and staff and wounded 17 more.
 Schulman toured the crime scene Wednesday along with the parents of Gina Montalto, 14, and Nicholas Dworet, 17, who were killed on the first floor.
 Also walking through the building was the brother of coach Aaron Feis, the last of the first-floor victims.